ShehanAhangamage/angular-material-theme-switcher-example/theme-switcher/projects/angular-material-theme-switcher/README.md

 #### Custom Theme

-To apply Custom theme.
-You must have to provide Color Theme name.
-Your theme is Dark or Not is optional.
-Default value is 'false'.
-It mean, whether you will did't set value for 'isDark', your theme will be Light.
+To apply Custom theme- You must have to provide Color Theme name- Your theme is Dark or Not is optional- Default value is 'false'- It mean, whether you will did't set value for 'isDark', your theme will be Light.

 * Light Custom Theme